OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 it should be used with care, because any changes in the model, design variables, or responses can make the existing coloring invalid.
 If *anything* about the optimization changes, it's recommended to always regenerate the coloring before re-running the optimization.

-You can see a more complete example of setting up an optimization with simultaneous derivatives in the
-:ref:`Simple Optimization using Simultaneous Derivatives <simul_deriv_example>` example.

 The coloring can be generated automatically and written to the `total_coloring.pkl` file